shushmita-das/3420-webapp-project/README.md

 # 3420-webapp-project
-A media collection web app
+A digital media collection management web app

 It is a web application which allows users to track a physical and digital media collection (I have just limited it to movies for now but am working on adding other media options) where the end-user is personally able to manage their account including all their media content collection.